-Frederick’s Landing offers a boat launch, playground, shelter, and plenty of parking.
+Frederick’s Landing offers a boat launch for kayaking and canoeing, playground, shelter, and plenty of parking.
 The park also has several picnic tables and benches to sit and enjoy the river.

 The shelter building is available to rent and is a perfect spot for birthday parties, graduations, family reunions, etc. For more information call 859-581-8884.859-581-8884